fllaca/workshop-itests-docker/docs/1-1-What-Are-Containers.md

 ```
 </details>

-### 1.1.3 Make Nginx to serve your HTML resources
+### 1.1.3 Expose Nginx ports in your laptop

-Mount the contents of `resources/html` into the Nginx container.
-Take a look at the [official Nginx Docker Image documentation](https://hub.docker.com/r/library/nginx/) to find the destination folder.

-> **Hint:** look at the `--volume` option of the `docker run` command
+Now, we'll forward our `:80` port in the laptop to the same port in the container.

 <details>
 <summary>Solution</summary>

 ```
-docker run --name my-nginx-server -v $PWD/resources/html:/usr/share/nginx/html:ro nginx:1.15
+docker run --name my-nginx-server -p 80:80 nginx:1.15
 ```
 </details>

-### 1.1.4 Expose Nginx ports in your laptop
+### 1.1.4 Make Nginx to serve your HTML resources

-Now, we'll forward our `:80` port in the laptop to the same port in the container.
+Mount the contents of `resources/html` into the Nginx container.
+Take a look at the [official Nginx Docker Image documentation](https://hub.docker.com/r/library/nginx/) to find the destination folder.

+> **Hint:** look at the `--volume` option of the `docker run` command

 <details>
 <summary>Solution</summary>